Why Should Men Wear All The Watches?

 American tennis icon who wowed the crowds from 1972-1989.
 Wimbledon ladies champion and 18 grand slam titles.
 I remember her well in 1972 as a child, and how could we forget her now!
 A Rolex Lady Datejust was worn by Chris herself over a long and successful tennis career.
 Winning Wimbledon titles in 1974, 1976 and 1981.

 I’m not going to talk about comparing a gentleman’s love for watches against a woman’s.
-It is absolutely irrelevant in any past decade, or present decade.
+It is absolutely irrelevant in any present or past decade.

 ROLEX have no need to count which gender purchases the most from them, and quite frankly I am not interested either.